 The new Bugatti s a complete package that’s guaranteed to appeal to a great number of people.
 Its steep price tag will likely put some people off, however with 360 out of the 500 remaining available, we’re pretty sure that it will sell out in no time.

 If you have a spare £1.9 million lying around somewhere, the new Bugatti Chiron is definitely worth every penny.
-If you’re short of money you can sell your old car here.
 It’s arguably one of the most exciting modern cars and we’re very much looking forward to seeing it on out roads in the near future.

 Are you a fan of the new Chiron?
 Perhaps you prefer its predecessor, the Veyron?
 Let us know in the comments down below or drop us a line with any ideas or suggestions that you might have.